Oil and fat extraction is a method Skunk Pharm Research will be further developing, so watch this thread.

 Most recipes for extraction with butter call for boiling the material in water and butter, but we studiously avoid adding water and our Ghee extraction has only the lightest tinge of green and no chlorophyll flavor.

 Here are the three extractions taken out of the refrigerator, where they were stored between cooking and actual pressing.
-Note that the butter, olive oil, and the coconut extractions have a slightest green tinge, yet none actually had a chlorophyll flavor.
+Note that the butter, olive oil, and the coconut extractions have the slightest green tinge, yet none actually had a chlorophyll flavor.

 In this experiment, we didn't attempt to reach maximum saturation, but to determine what was reasonable to expect from a single batch.
 To reach maximum saturation, we would have simply processed more than one batch of fresh material through the oil.